orbitalquark/textadept/doc/manual.md

 Lua, from syntax highlighting to opening and saving files to searching and replacing and more.
 Textadept gives you complete control over the entire application using Lua.
-Everything from moving the caret to changing menus and key commands on-the-fly to handling core events is possible.
+Everything from moving the caret to changing menus and key bindings on-the-fly to handling core events is possible.
 Its potential is vast.

 ![Split Views](images/splitviews.png)